Enmore Theatre: History

 Opened in 1912, the theatre was first used as a photo-play theatre that screened silent movies, this was accompanied by a concert orchestra.
-Patrons could attend silent movies for between 3 and 6 pennies.
-The venue was run by brothers, William and George Szarka.
+Patrons could attend silent movies for between three and six pennies.

+The venue was run by brothers William and George Szarka.
 William Szarka, also known as Bill, was an elected member of the local council from 1914 to 1928.
-He crowned himself ‘King of Newtown’ on stage at the Enmore theatre in the style of a pageant, complete with pageboys and regal robes.
+He crowned himself "King of Newtown" on stage at the Enmore theatre in the style of a pageant, complete with pageboys and regal robes.
+He was also a boxing promoter and businessman.
+Together the brothers also ran the Olympia Stadium in nearby Marrickville.

 The two brothers rejuvenated the cinema.
-In 1920, the pair extensively renovated the theatre, before it was opened by then Premier, John Storey, on 1 July in the same year.
-Messrs Kaberry and Chard Theatre Specialists carried out the renovations.
+In 1920, the pair extensively renovated the theatre, before it was opened by premier John Storey on 1 July in the same year.
+Theatre architects Kaberry and Chard carried out the renovations in the Inter-war Spanish Mission style.
 The Sydney Morning Herald reported the cost of this was 24,000 pounds.
 In 1920 it was reported that the bill would be changed twice a week on Mondays and Fridays.

-Whilst a cinema owner and local council member, William Szarka was also a boxing promoter and businessman.
-Together the brothers also ran the Olympia Stadium in nearby Marrickville.
-In 1926, George and William Szarka joined the Hoyt's cinema chain.
+In 1926, the Szarka brothers joined the Hoyts cinema chain.
 1928 saw the arrival of talking pictures which created a massive surge in cinema attendance.
-It is estimated that approximately 187 million tickets were sold in Australia in this year.
-This represents 29 cinema admissions per capita for the year.
-Soon enough Hoyts Cinema chain purchased the venue from the Szarka brothers in 1936.
-The brother's company, Szarka Bros Ltd, was liquidated in 1936.
+Hoyts cinema chain purchased the venue from the Szarka brothers in 1936.
+The brothers' company, Szarka Bros Ltd, was liquidated in 1936.
+In 1937, Hoyts Theatres Limited undertook an extensive construction programme across their suburban theatres, including the complete rebuilding of the Enmore Theatre.
+The theatre was expanded and completed redesigned in the Art Deco style by prominent theatre architect, Charles Bohringer & Associates, with J. Marron as the builder.